vicenteg/mapr-ansible-roles/playbooks/roles/mapr-aws-bootstrap/README.md

 When run, the play will expect to obtain AWS credentials from environment variables.
 A sample file is provided here: https://github.com/vicenteg/mapr-singlenode-vagrant/blob/master/aws/credentials.sh.sample

-Copy the contents to your own file, edit the variables, and run `source credentials.sh` prior to running the play.
+Copy the contents to your own `credentials.sh`, edit the variables, and run `source credentials.sh` prior to running the play.

 Once your credentials are sourced into the environment, you can run the playbook:

 ```
-ansible-playbook playbooks/aws_bootstrap.yml
+ansible-playbook -i hosts playbooks/aws_bootstrap.yml
 ```

+The `-i hosts` tells ansible to use the inventory file called hosts, which is useful only to the play because it defines localhost.
+The AWS tasks that run are all initiated from your local machine; your machine uses your credentials to connect to AWS and create the new instances.

 Role Variables
 --------------

 The following need to be modified from these (personal) defaults.
 Odds are excellent these will not work at all for you, so you need to supply your own.
+Others may creep in over time, so be sure to check all the variables.

 ec2_keypair: 'vgonzalez_keypair'